 We reviewed dozens of outdoor cat houses to find the best options for you and your furry friend.
 To narrow down our selection, we looked at important factors like durability, insulation, ease of assembly, and safety for your cat.
 Five of the cat houses we looked at made our favorites list, but we’ve also included twenty runners-up for you to peruse.

 We found that one outdoor cat house stood head and shoulders above the rest.
-The Petsfit Weatherproof Outdoor Cat Shelter is a great choice if you have one, two, or even three cats.
-It’s made of long-lasting cedar wood, has two doors, and features a detachable floor for easy cleaning.
-If you want a basic outdoor cat house that’s safe for your kitties and looks attractive in your yard or on your porch, you can’t go wrong with this pick.
+The Petsfit Outdoor Cat House with Escape Door and Stairs is a great choice if you have one, two, or even three cats.
+It’s made of long-lasting cedar wood, has two doors, and features a floor that’s designed for easy cleaning.
+If you want a well-made outdoor cat house that’s safe for your kitties and looks attractive in your yard or on your porch, you can’t go wrong with this pick.

 In This Article